boots-edu/textbook/source/text/11-typescript-advanced/generics.md

 ## Inside the Webz Notifier class

-Let's return to the Webz `Notifier` class and loot at the source code for it.
+Let's return to the Webz `Notifier` class and look at the source code for it.

 {: .no-run}